ThynStyx/vzome-sharing/_posts/2022-01-25-Keplers-Kosmos-Revisited-Hull-Coloured-14-27-22.md

   <img src="https://ThynStyx.github.io/vzome-sharing/2022/01/26/21-59-17-Keplers-Kosmos-Skeleton-only/Keplers-Kosmos-Skeleton-only.png" />
 </vzome-viewer>

-I have also attached seperate vZome files for each Platonic solid within the hull aligned to the skeletons of all 5.
+I have also attached seperate vZome files for each Platonic solid within the hull aligned to the skeleton of all 5.

 **The Tetrahedron**